 An additional security step you can take is two-factor or multifactor authentication.
 This is when you don’t just need to use a password to log in, but also a code either from an app or that’s texted to you.
 Most banks will have this feature for online accounts, but you should use this on email and retail websites where you have an account with.

-Shopping online is not only convenient but it’s the norm for many of us today.
-While it can be a bit scary trusting retailers online, there is no reason to avoid doing it.
-Knowing how to stay safe when shopping online can make all the difference for you.
+Shopping online is not only convenient, but it’s the norm for many of us today.
+While it can be a bit scary to trust retailers online, there is no reason to avoid doing it.
+Knowing how to stay safe when shopping online can make all the difference.
 And following these tips is the best way to do everything you can to protect yourself.
+Also, check our guide on how to store your credit card information safely, and how to avoid credit card fraud.